By Pallasch, Abdon M.

 All three sides admired Castillo’s holding to his early admonition that the case be tried or settled before the third anniversary of the crash.
 The settlement brought in $1 million in fees for Connelly’s firm; $10 million to $16 million for Clifford’s firm; and an unknown sum for Valukas’s firm.
 He wouldn’t say.

 Within two weeks of the crash – Nov.
 13 -the first case was filed in Cook County Circuit Court by Donald J. Nolan of The Law Offices of Donald J. Nolan, who ultimately filed three cases.
-More cases starting coming in ,most of them in Cook County.
+More cases started coming in, most of them in Cook County.
 In all, 16 law firms from seven states and Washington D.C., would file suits in numerous jurisdictions.

 “Within a couple of weeks we got calls,” Durkin said.
 At the time, Clifford and Durkin were part of Corboy, Demetrio, Clifford , a merger of powerhouse personal injury firms that started nine months before the crash but split three months later.